Six vital modules for every digital onboarding concept

 A blueprint for efficient onboarding with lasting impact

 Different companies have different requirements for their onboarding process.
 They might want to use modular and future-proof concepts, achieve cost and time savings compared to current approaches, or enable employees to start working sooner.
+Moreover, the pandemic has accelerated the need for digital onboarding as face-to-face training has not been possible.
+Despite the pandemic introducing more relaxed, remote working arrangements, hybrid work arrangements will become the norm; hence digital onboarding will become the tool to deliver a great first experience to new employees.

 Yet, companies are not the only stakeholders – Employees have their own expectations of the onboarding process.
 This is why many HR managers are deciding on learner-centric onboarding that revolves around the needs of new employees: